telecomprofi/what-is-sre-ukrainian/SRE Manager Interview questions.md

 ### Q: Communication is essential for effective incident response and post-incident analysis.
 How do you ensure clear and efficient communication within your SRE team and with other stakeholders during incidents?

-Q. What are key SRE Pillars?
+### Q: What are key SRE Pillars?
 Can you explain them?
 A:
 Embrace failure/Manage risks
 SLO with consequences